orsonteodoro/oiledmachine-overlay/README.md

-Some of the ebuilds in this repo contain improved comprehensive information describing USE flags, developer API documentation info, or special per-package environmental variables that improve the build process that can be found in the metadata.xml `epkginfo -x =dev-games/box2d-2.4.1-r2` for example.
+Some of the ebuilds in this repo contain improved comprehensive information describing USE flags, developer API documentation info, or special per-package environmental variables that improve the build process that can be found in the metadata.xml, or obtainable though `epkginfo -x =dev-games/box2d-2.4.1-r2` for example.
 Some of that information is only obtained by inspecting the comments of that file.
 See `epkginfo --help` for details.

 ## Security policy